ReinisV/snake-game-vue3-composition-api/README.md

 - frontend related stuff
 - - figure out union type props for vue
-- - integrate vuex with simple-vuex and an object interface
+- - integrate vuex with simple-vuex and an object interface #DONE
+- - and make state readonly for everyone, but mutations #DONE
 - - add yaml package.json that can be commented
 - - figure out how to eject (or most likely write an app for ejecting) webpack config (could be done based on the dynamic webpack config stored by the cli)